Reencuentro (Álvaro Torres album)

-Reencuentro is the thirteenth studio album by Salvadoran singer Álvaro Torres, released on March 7, 1995 through EMI Latin.
+Reencuentro (English: Reunion) is the 13th studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album witch released by EMI Latin on March 7, 1995 (see 1995 in music).
 It was produced by Álvaro Torres and Víctor Torres, recorded in 1994 in Entourage Studios, North Hollywood, CA.

 The opening track, "Reencuentro", which was sung featuring Puerto Rican-Colombian band Barrio Boyzz, was a success in Latin America and the United States, reaching the position 11 on the Billboard Hot Latin Tracks chart and number 3 in Latin Pop Airplay chart.

 Track listing

 Personnel

 Credits adapted from Reencuentro liner notes.